sschr15/metabolism/README.md

 # Metabolism
-Scripts to generate Prism Launcher metadata based on external sources - TypeScript rewrite.
+Scripts to generate Prism Launcher metadata based on external sources - possible future implementation in TypeScript (not officially adopted nor agreed to be adopted).

 ## Usage
 First, run `pnpm install`.